Battle of Haifa (1948): Background

-Haganah's April offensive – including Operation Nachshon to open the Tel-Aviv-Jerusalem road and Operation Yiftah to control eastern Galilea – appeared to take the Arab Higher Committee (AHC) by surprise.
-The Haifa Arab National Committee (NC) in communique number 7, 22February, demanded of the Palestinian Arab inhabitants that they cease all shooting and return to work.
-The Palestinian Arab half of Haifa was remote from other major Palestinian Arab centres and contact had been cut off by the Palestinian Jewish villages along the approach roads to Haifa.
+The implementation of Plan Dalet in Haganah's April offensive — including Operation Nachshon to open the Tel-Aviv-Jerusalem road, and Operation Yiftah to control eastern Galilee — appeared to take the Arab Higher Committee (AHC) by surprise.
+The Palestinian Arab half of Haifa was remote from other major Palestinian Arab centres and contact had been cut off by the Jewish villages along the approach roads to Haifa.
 Businesses and workshops had closed with no prospect of continued employment.
 Unemployment was rife and the cost of food had escalated.